 1. Service Area Health & Adult Social Care - Physical Disability and sensory loss Mental Health services 2.
 Proposal No. 12 3.
 Head of Service Brian Doughty What is the proposal?
-Use the savings proposal wording and more detail if ne eded 4.
-Budget Proposal A proposal of a saving of £1.425m is planned by reducing the spend on the Cor including physical disability and sensory loss, and a further £0.293 for mental he Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts Disproportionate impacts identified: Age (older people), Disability, Ethnicic Reassignment, Religion/Belief, Sexual Orientation, Carers Vulnerable people in the City are assessed in accordance with the Care Act 207 need to be met with care and support.
-Presently over 3000 people receive care and support in some way paid for via t the City.
-A proportion of these are older people and people with physical disabil who receive care and support both at home and in residential settings.
-Any redubudget will have a direct effect on the amount or the way support and care is off unmet need may rise.
-We will continue to provide statutory services and to target.
-4 to see if their eligible needs he Community Care Budget in ities or mental health problems, uction in the community care ered, and there is a risk that those at risk but there is likely to be reduced universal provision.
-Care costs are steadily increasing with a provider market which is under pressu The Equality Act 2010 (s129) states that a public authority, in the exercise of its regard to eliminating discrimination, harassment and victimisation, advancing equations fostering good relations.
-People experiencing mental health problems are often is coupled with other protected characteristics, can lead to multiple levels of disc Community Care Budget, there is a risk that people experience greater levels of increase the risk of mental health problems. functions, must have due quality of opportunity and subject to stigma, and when this crimination.
-By reducing the
+Use the savings proposal wording and more detail if needed 4.
+Budget Proposal A proposal of a saving of £1.425m is planned by reducing the spend on the Community Care Budget for adults, including physical disability and sensory loss, and a further £0.293 for mental health.
+Highlight the most significant disproportionate impacts on groups 5.
+Summary of impacts Disproportionate impacts identified: Age (older people), Disability, Ethn Reassignment, Religion/Belief, Sexual Orientation, Carers Vulnerable people in the City are assessed in accordance with the Care Act 2 need to be met with care and support.
+Presently over 3000 people receive care and support in some way paid for vithe City.
+A proportion of these are older people and people with physical disability.
+2014 to see if their eligible needs a the Community Care Budget in bilities or mental health problems, who receive care and support both at home and in residential settings.
+Any reduction in the community care budget will have a direct effect on the amount or the way support and care is offered, and there is a risk that unmet need may rise.
+We will continue to provide statutory services and to target those in greatest need and those at risk but there is likely to be reduced universal provision.
+Care costs are steadily increasing with a provider market which is under pressure nationally.
+The Equality Act 2010 (s129) states that a public authority, in the exercise of its functions, must have due regard to eliminating discrimination, harassment and victimisation, advancing equality of opportunity and fostering good relations.
+People experiencing mental health problems are often subject to stigma, and when this is coupled with other protected characteristics, can lead to multiple levels of discrimination.
+By reducing the Community Care Budget, there is a risk that people experience greater levels of social isolation which may increase the risk of mental health problems.